When you leave a gift in your will to CAFNEC you provide a legacy for your children, grandchildren and all future generations.

 Leaving a gift in your will can help safeguard the future of FNQ for our families, loved ones and all living things.

 Writing your Will

 Your will can reflect what is important to you in your life.
 Leaving a gift in your will often comes from a deep joy in the natural environment and a desire to pass this on to future generations.
 Discuss your wishes with your family to ensure they understand that your charitable gifts are really important to you.

 Your Will is a very important legal document and Cairns and Far North Environment Centre advise that you consult a solicitor or the Office of the Public Trust.
 If you have already prepared your will, you can still include a gift to CAFNEC by adding a Codicil or when you next update your current will.

 Appropriate wording of your Will is crucial.
 For your gift to be valid the organisation’s full name, i.e. Cairns and Far North Environment Centre Incorporated, must be used.
 If necessary, your solicitor or trustee company can contact us to discuss your wishes or request further information.

 A clause may be inserted in your Will using the following words:

 “I GIVE (insert here the details of the bequest) free from all debts (secured and unsecured) payable in respect of my estate to the Cairns and Far North Environment Centre Incorporated and I DECLARE that a receipt of the Secretary or Treasurer for the time being of the said Cairns and Far North Environment Centre Incorporated shall be a full and sufficient discharge of this bequest to my executor(s).”

-Common types of bequest
+Common types of gifts: